kineticstoolkit/kineticstoolkit_doc/html/_sources/index.md

 # Kinetics Toolkit

-**An open-source Python package to facilitate research in biomechanics**
+*An Open-Source Python Package to Facilitate Research in Biomechanics*

 ::::{grid}